-After either all of the events detailed in paragraph 3.11 and detailed in paragraph 3.12 have occurred the Owners have referred the matter of the Viability Review Submission for the relevant Viability Review Phase to the Expert (the identity of which must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Deed.

-After either all of the events detailed in paragraph 3.11 and detailed in paragraph 3.13 have occurred the Owners have referred the matter of the Viability Review Submission for the relevant Viability Review Phase to the Expert (the identity of which must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Deed.
+3.11 After either all of the events detailed in paragraph 3.8 and detailed in paragraph 3.9 have occurred the Owners have referred the matter of the Viability Review Submission for the relevant Viability Review Phase to the Expert (the identity of which must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Deed.

-the Council has referred the matter of the Viability Review Submission for the relevant Viability Review Phase to the Expert (the identity of which must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Deed.
+3.12 the Council has referred the matter of the Viability Review Submission for the relevant Viability Review Phase to the Expert (the identity of which must be agreed between the Owners and the Council or decided by the Royal Institute of Chartered Surveyors) pursuant to paragraph 4 of this Deed.

-30 Working Days have lapsed since the date on which the Council receives the Viability Review Submission (for the avoidance of doubt it not being Premature Viability Review Submission) for the relevant Viability Review Phase and the Council has not confirmed in writing to the Owners' Agent whether it approves of or rejects the content of the Viability Review Submission within same 30 Working Days in which case the content of the Viability Review Submission for the relevant Viability Review Phase as submitted to the Council by the Owners' Agent shall be deemed to be approved by the Council and in particular the Viability Review Template Results the full details of the Proposed Additional Affordable Housing Provision (if any) and the Residual Surplus (if any) for the relevant Viability Review Phase as detailed by the submitted Viability Review Submission.
+3.13 30 Working Days have lapsed since the date on which the Council receives the Viability Review Submission (for the avoidance of doubt it not being Premature Viability Review Submission) for the relevant Viability Review Phase and the Council has not confirmed in writing to the Owners' Agent whether it approves of or rejects the content of the Viability Review Submission within same 30 Working Days in which case the content of the Viability Review Submission for the relevant Viability Review Phase as submitted to the Council by the Owners' Agent shall be deemed to be approved by the Council and in particular the Viability Review Template Results the full details of the Proposed Additional Affordable Housing Provision (if any) and the Residual Surplus (if any) for the relevant Viability Review Phase as detailed by the submitted Viability Review Submission.